qualitybath/bunyan-slack/README.md

 					title_link: "https://api.slack.com/",
 					text: "Optional text that appears within the attachment",
 					fields: [{
-						title: "We have a new incoming log",
+						title: "We have a new " + levelName + " log",
 						value: ":scream_cat: " + record.msg,
 						short: true
 					}]